 Jackson Walker partner Edward C. Small spoke at the 2nd Biennial Texas Panhandle-High Plains Water Conservation Symposium on Wednesday, February 12, 2014, in Amarillo, Texas.
 The symposium featured various local, state, and national experts speaking on “The Dollars and Sense of Water Conservation.”
 Ed presented a talk titled “Statewide Perspective of Agriculture Water Conservation.”

-Mr. Small has more than 40 years’ experience representing clients before the Texas Legislature and Texas regulatory agencies, in addition to his litigation practice.
+Ed Small has more than 40 years’ experience representing clients before the Texas Legislature and Texas regulatory agencies, in addition to his litigation practice.
 His clients include associations and entities seeking solutions to issues affected by State Government.
-Mr. Small’s litigation experience includes water rights, boundary issues, condemnation, oil and gas, and other land related issues.
+His litigation experience includes water rights, boundary issues, condemnation, oil and gas, and other land related issues.
 He has been on the front lines of historic Texas agriculture policy initiatives.
 Perhaps most notable was his work in brucellosis eradication for TSCRA and boll weevil eradication for TBWEF.
-Mr. Small is listed in the 2007-2012 editions of The Best Lawyers in America.
-He was also voted “Best of Business Attorneys & Corporate Counsel” by the Austin Business Journal in 2005 for Legislative/Lobbying.
-Mr. Small earned his B.B.A. and J.D. degrees from the University of Texas.
+Ed is listed in the 2007-2012 editions of The Best Lawyers in America, and he was voted “Best of Business Attorneys & Corporate Counsel” by the Austin Business Journal in 2005 for Legislative/Lobbying.
+He earned his B.B.A. and J.D. degrees from the University of Texas.